openwallet-foundation/acapy-vc-authn-oidc/docs/ConfigurationGuide.md

 1. It checks if `CONTROLLER_WEB_HOOK_URL` is defined.
 2. If the Controller is protected by `CONTROLLER_API_KEY`, it appends the key to the URL using the `#<key>` syntax.
 This instructs ACA-Py to parse the hash and send it as an `x-api-key` header in the webhook request.
+   * **Important:** The full webhook URL with the fragment (`#<CONTROLLER_API_KEY>`) is sensitive and should be treated as secret data.
+Do **not** log, expose, or share the full URL with the fragment, as it can be used to access protected endpoints.
+Always mask or redact the API key in logs and documentation.
 3. It attempts to connect to the ACA-Py Agent to update the specific Tenant Wallet configuration.
     - **Multi Mode:** Uses the Admin API (`/multitenancy/wallet/{id}`) authenticated with `ST_ACAPY_ADMIN_API_KEY`.
     - **Traction Mode:** Uses the Tenant API (`/tenant/wallet`) authenticated with the Tenant Token acquired via `ACAPY_TENANT_WALLET_KEY`.